wginsberg/MoonToday/Solutions.md

 User input the amount of different cryptocurrencies that he/she owns.
 To change the amount of crypto owned, the user can type in a new number or just the up and down toggle.
 MoonToday calculates their total value using the current market price from Nexchange.
 At the bottom of, the sum of all cryptocurrency values is displayed.
+A new feature has been added: the trash can icon can remove the corresponding row.

 ### Summary
 ![alt text](https://github.com/csc309-18s/assignment-2-senpai-please-notice-me/blob/master/SolutionsIMG/Summary.png)